itu-square/quantify_linux_errors/notes/notes.md

       o `randconfig` will sometimes make an invalid config (25% actually) o Sketch up how Jaccard similarity can be used to find the features that cause a specific error.
+      ~ the UM (Linux User Mode) arch o TTV: DERIVED and CAPABILITY features will never be chosen by `make randconfig`, and lots of configurations will never be created.

     === Programming wise

-      + Backup the database
-      o Remove bogus data from database
+      o Look at data, and try to say something about it.

-      o Start a generate n filter instance to find the number of valid configs o Can I figure it out logically? x Or start a script (that has no crossconstraints) that increases the amount of features, and then checks how many are valid
+      + Start a generate n filter instance to find the number of valid configs o Can I figure it out logically? x Or start a script (that has no crossconstraints) that increases the amount of features, and then checks how many are valid